Dvidal7788/DataLynx/README.md

 # CSV Library
 Library for reading from files, especially csv files.

-This library contains functions with the intention of giving a C programmer close to the ease of use of Python, but with the control of C.
+This is a library of functions written in C, for use in C programs, inspired by Python's csv library, giving you similiar functionality to dicts among several other data structures read from csv files.

 LIST OF FUNCTIONS: